lr/directory-service-grails-plugin/README.md

 DirectoryService requires two Maps to be configured:

-* `ds.sources`
+* `grails.plugins.directoryservice.sources`
-* `ds.dit`
+* `grails.plugins.directoryservice.dit`

 Since both of these are Groovy Map objects, they must be put in a `.groovy` file (like `grails-app/conf/Config.groovy`), and can not go in a `.properties` file.

 ### Directory Sources Map

-The `ds.sources` Map is called sources for a reason: You can have more than one directory source.
+The `grails.plugins.directoryservice.sources` Map is called sources for a reason: You can have more than one directory source.
 Where I work we have a main directory service, 5 AD domains, and an AD Global Catalog; that's 7 sources!
 So, this plugin is designed to work with all of your directory sources at once.
 This is very much modeled after that multiple `dataSource` feature of GORM.

-The `ds.sources` uses the following syntax:
+The `grails.plugins.directoryservice.sources` uses the following syntax:

 <pre>
 ds.sources = [